Fifis/smoothemplik/README.md

 # smoothemplik

-R package for estimation via Smooth Empirical Likelihood
+R package for estimation via Smoothed Empirical Likelihood.

-Functionality for the following articles:
+This package provides direct functionality for the following articles:

 * Cosma, A., Kostyrka, A. V., & Tripathi, G. (2019).
 Inference in conditional moment restriction models when there is selection due to stratification.
 In *The Econometrics of Complex Survey Data* (Vol. 39, pp. 137–171).
 Emerald Publishing Limited. https://doi.org/10.1108/S0731-905320190000039010
 * Cosma, A., Kostyrka, A. V., & Tripathi, G. (2023).
 Missing endogenous variables in conditional moment restriction models. *In progress.*

-Based on:
+The theory behind the method is provided in the following articles:

 * Tripathi, G., & Kitamura, Y. (2003).
 Testing conditional moment restrictions. *The Annals of Statistics, 31(6)*, 2059–2095.  https://doi.org/10.1214/aos/1074290337
 * Kitamura, Y., Tripathi, G., & Ahn, H. (2004).
 Empirical likelihood‐based inference in conditional moment restriction models. *Econometrica, 72(6)*, 1667–1714. https://doi.org/10.1111/j.1468-0262.2004.00550.x